Rishthegreat/Notes/School/Roaring 20s.md

 - Era of Business Prosperity
 	- He was highly regarded because he was the president during this time period of prosperity
 - “The Business of America is Business”

+#### Problems for Farmers
+- Wartime prosperity
+- New technology leads to over cultivation and sinking prices
+- Growing debt and depression for farmers
+	- 1 in 4 Farms collapse
+- Coolidge